 - 1. Wherever the change in ratio is more than 25% as compared to the ratio of preceding financial year, the reasons for variance have been provided. - 2.
-Wherever applicable, figures for March 31, 2021 have been restated for making the ratios comparable - 3.
+Wherever applicable, figures for March 31, 2022 have been restated for making the ratios comparable - 3.
 Formulas used for arriving the numerator / denominator are given below :

-Total Debt Non-Current Borrowings + Current Borrowings Shareholder's Equity Equity Share Capital + Other Equity Earnings available for Net Profit after Taxes + Depreciation + Finance Cost + Loss on Debt Service Sale of Fixed Assets Debt Service Finance Cost + Priniciple Repayments Capital Employed Net Worth + Total Debt +Deferred Tax Liability
+Total Debt Non-Current Borrowings + Current Borrowings Shareholder's Equity Equity Share Capital + Other Equity Earnings available for Net Profit after Taxes + Depreciation + Finance Cost + Loss on Sale Debt Service of Fixed Assets Debt Service Finance Cost + Priniciple Repayments Capital Employed Net Worth + Total Debt +Deferred Tax Liability

-- The Company has not traded or invested in crypto currency or virtual currency during the financial year ended 31st March 2022 - 45 No proceedings has been initiated or pending against the Company or holding any benami property under Benami Transactions (Prohibition) Act 1988 (45 of 1988) and the rules made thereunder. - The Company has not been declared as a wilful defaulter by any bank or financial institution or other lender during the period.
+- The Company has not traded or invested in crypto currency or virtual currency during the financial year ended 31st March 2023. - No proceedings has been initiated or pending against the Company or holding any benami property under Benami Transactions (Prohibitiion) Act 1988 (45 of 1988) and the rules made thereunder. - The Company has not been declared as a wilful defaulter by any bank or financial institution or other lender during the period.

-47 Events after the Balance sheet date
+48 Events after the Balance sheet date

-The Board of Directors have recommended a final dividend of ₹ 0.80 /- per share to be paid on equity shares of ₹ 10/- each.
-This equity dividend issubject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
+The Board of Directors have recommended a final dividend of ₹ 1.00 /- per share to be paid on equity shares of ₹ 10/- each.
+This equity dividend is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
 The proposed equity dividend is payable to all shareholders on the Register of Members.
-Dividends will be taxed in the hands of receipient, hencethere will be no liability in the hands of Company.
+Dividends will be taxed in the hands of receipient, hence there will be no liability in the hands of Company.

-48 Disclosure pursuant to Securities (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Section 186 of the Companies Act, 2013
+49 Disclosure pursuant to Securities (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Section 186 of the Companies Act, 2013

-The details of loans, guarantees and investments under Section 186 of the Companies Act read with the Companies (Meeting of Board and itspowers)rules 2014 are as follows;-
+The details of loans, guarantees and investments under Section 186 of the Companies Act read with the Companies (Meeting of Board and its powers) rules 2014 are as follows;-

-- i) Details of investments are given in Note No 4 - ii) Details of loans given are Nil - iii) Details of guarantees given are Nil - 49 The Company does not have any surrendered or undisclosed income during the year in the tax assessemnet under Income Tax Act 1961. - The company has an internal control system in place, including in relation to internal financial controls with reference to these Standalone Financial Statements, which is commensurate with the nature and size of its operations.
-These internal controls are reviewed/tested by the management/internal auditors on an ongoing basis and there are no material weaknesses/deficiencies.
+- i) Details of investments are given in Note No 4 - ii) Details of loans are given in Note No 5(a) - iii) Details of guarantees are given in Note No 40.01 - The Company does not have any surrendered or undisclosed income during the year in the tax assessemnet under Income Tax Act 1961. - The company has an internal control system in place, including in relation to internal financial controls with reference to these Standalone Financial Statements, which is commensurate with the nature and size of its operations.
+These internal controls are reviewed/tested by the management/internal auditors on an ongoing basis and there are no material weaknesses/ deficiencies.
 Further strenghening of the internal control systems/improvments are being assessed/carried out by the management on a continuing basis. - The Company has complied with the number of layers prescribed under section 2(87) of The Companies Act 2013 read with Companies (Restriction on number of layers) Rules 2017.

-52 Loans or advances to specified persons
+53 Loans or advances to specified persons